backupbrew/switchbrew/Creport.md

 These are added to the error report:

-  - Field206: (Raw) RSA-encrypted AES-key.
+  - Field206 "EncryptionKey": (Raw) RSA-encrypted AES-key.
-  - Field207: (Raw) Encrypted crash-info.
+  - Field207 "EncryptedExceptionInfo": (Raw) Encrypted crash-info.

 Thus you need the private key to decrypt the crash dump.